Shubhangi0308/ReactJs-Questions/ReactJs-Questions.md

 - **super()** calls the constructor of the parent class.
 - **constructor** initializes state and binds event handlers.
 - **render** returns the JSX to be displayed.

----

-Feel free to copy and paste this into your GitHub as-is!